captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ...What?
 ---
 ## SHARON:
 I just.
-I don't Imow.
+I don't know.
 I was bored.
 ---
 ## ROBYN:
-You were maldng out in a car!
+You were making out in a car!
 You were banging into the gear shift!
 He was squeezing various parts of you!
 How were you bored?

 ---
 ## SHARON:
-lt just felt like
+It just felt like
 I don't know
 he was so.. .normal.
 He told me I was pretty.
-lt was very unambiguous.
+It was very unambiguous.
-He had ldds, he showed me pictures of them.
+He had kids, he showed me pictures of them.
 They looked like kids.
 ---
 ## ROBYN:
 Sharon!
+You went on a nice date

+OnnOnr 9
+ 83
-You went on a nice date with a man who was NOT a serial killer --
+with a man who was NOT a serial killer -
 ---
 ## SHARON:
-I sort ofjust started entertaining myself aller a time.
+I sort of just started entertaining myself after a time.
 ---
 ## ROBYN:
 What does that mean?
-(SHARON takes a series of objects out of her pocket: cigarettes, a fancy lighter.)
+(SHARON takes a series of objects out of her
+pocket: cigarettes, a fancy lighter.)
 ---
 ## SHARON:
-I took these out of his pocket while we were Idssing.
+I took these out of his pocket while we were kissing.
 ---
 ## ROBYN:
 You -!